ipleiria-robotics/indoor_positioning_uwb/software/README.md

 An example to run the scripts to generate data and analyse for the first test (Teste 1) is now showed.

-1. **python teste1_los_generate.py** - loads the dataset file with the ranges acquired and runs the script to calculate the positions, using the Iterative Least-square, and store the results on another dataset file.
+1. **python teste1_los_generate.py** - loads the dataset file with the distances estimated and runs the script to calculate the positions, using the Iterative Least-square, and store the results on another dataset file.

 2. **python teste1_los_ranges_analysis.py** - loads the result dataset with the distance obtained and generate an analysis on the error using the real position to determine the real distances.
 Generates histogram plots to represent the error.

-3. **python teste1_los_plot_result.py** - loads the file with the results of estimated positions and determine the error comparin with the real position.
-It generates plots to help understanding the results.
+3. **python teste1_los_plot_result.py** - loads the file with the results of estimated positions and determine the error comparing with the real position.
+It generates plots to help to understand the results.

 For the next tests, the procedure is equal.